JA-Developer/Desert-Legends/README.md

   </a>
 </p>

+## Try it yourself

+You can play a demo of the game at the following link: [Desert Legends](https://desertlegends.000webhostapp.com/).

 ## Contributing

 Desert Legends was developed by [JA-Developer](https://github.com/JA-Developer) using Godot Engine.
 The sprites and assets where provided by [Game Art 2D](https://www.gameart2d.com/).